Gaby Moreno: Music

 In August 2009, Moreno toured with Tracy Chapman.
 Later, in November 2009, Moreno toured as direct support for Ani Difranco on an East Coast tour.
 Difranco invited Moreno back out on tour in January and February 2010.
 In July 2010 Moreno went on tour in Germany (e.g. in Constance, Heidelberg, and Ravensburg) and France.

 In early 2011 Moreno and her band played their first headlining tour.
 They toured through the Netherlands and Belgium performing as part of the "World Sessions" tour.
 In addition, Moreno and her band opened as direct support for Nouvelle Vague for three shows in Germany.
 In late 2011 Gaby toured the U.S. East coast as direct support for The Milk Carton Kids.

 Moreno played some concerts in France in February 2012.
-Later that spring, she performed with Ricardo Arjona during his "Metamorfosis World Tour".
-In June Moreno performed on "The Tonight Show with Jay Leno" to commemorate 50 years of Amnesty International, together with Kris Kristofferson and others.
-Throughout May and June Moreno played concerts in Ireland ("Electric Burma" in honor of Aung San Suu Kyi together with Bono, Damien Rice, Bob Geldof, Angelique Kidjo, etc.), Germany, France, and London (with Van Dyke Parks) In July Moreno played concerts in France, including Le Havre, Verdun, and Paris.
+Later that spring, she performed with Ricardo Arjona during his "Metamorfosis World Tour."
+In June, Moreno performed on The Tonight Show with Jay Leno to commemorate 50 years of Amnesty International, together with Kris Kristofferson and others.
+Throughout May and June, Moreno played concerts in Ireland ("Electric Burma" in honor of Aung San Suu Kyi together with Bono, Damien Rice, Bob Geldof, Angelique Kidjo, etc.), Germany, France, and London (with Van Dyke Parks) In July, Moreno played concerts in France, including Le Havre, Verdun, and Paris.

-In 2013 she toured with Hugh Laurie and The Copper Bottom Band through Europe, in March 2014 in South America, namely Argentina, Brazil, and Mexico.
+In 2013, she toured with Hugh Laurie and The Copper Bottom Band through Europe, in March 2014 in South America, namely Argentina, Brazil and Mexico.

-In 2015 Moreno played at Festival Acústico under the name "Gaby Moreno y amigos".
-On 28 February the first day of the festival included performances of Óscar Isaac, Sara Watkins, and Ishto Jueves.
-On 1 March: Gaby Moreno gave her second concert of the festival.
-After her performance of the songs Ave que Migra and Blues de Mar, she introduced her guest, Devorah Rahel, with whom she played the song Y Tu Sombra.
-Her next guest was El Gordo, followed by Ishto Jueves.
-Gaby also played a song called Maldición, Bendición.
+On 28 February and 1 March 2015, Moreno played at Festival Acústico under the name "Gaby Moreno y amigos".
+Her performances featured guest appearances by Oscar Isaac, Sara Watkins, Ishto Jueves, Devorah Rahel (with whom she played the song "Y Tu Sombra") and El Gordo.
+Moreno also played a song called "Maldición, Bendición".